Beliavsky/RetirementSpending/README.md

 ### Retirement Spending Simulation
-Fortran simulation of spending rules in retirement.
+Fortran simulation of spending rules in retirement, motivated by a Morningstar [study](https://www.morningstar.com/lp/the-state-of-retirement-income), discussed in an article [The 4% Retirement Rule Is in Doubt](https://www.wsj.com/articles/the-4-retirement-rule-is-in-doubt-will-your-nest-egg-last-11636713035).
 Suppose that

-(1) A retiree will withdraw annually the same amount from savings, adjusted for inflation, as long as he lives
+(1) A retiree will withdraw annually the same amount from savings, adjusted for inflation, as long as she lives.

 (2) Annual after-inflation stock market returns are normally distributed with known mean and standard deviation.

 (3) The investor rebalances to have a constant fraction of savings in stocks.

 Then the two decisions for the investor to make are how much to spend annually and what fraction of savings to keep in stocks.
 The program simulates the probability of savings lasting N years given the spending rule and stock market allocation.
+Parameters describing spending and asset allocation and stock market returns can easily be changed.

 Compile with ```gfortran -std=f2003 kind.f90 stats.f90 ziggurat.f90 xruin.f90```